TanStack/router/docs/framework/react/guide/data-loading.md

 })
 ```

-The `reset` function can be used to show a `retry` button.
-If you want to retry the route loading, you need to additionally call `router.invalidate()`:
+The `reset` function can be used to allow the user to retry rendering the error boundaries normal children:

 ```tsx
 // routes/posts.tsx